AndreaDiotallevi/learning-journal/daily-notes.md

   - Define RSpec as a testing framework, create a spec file, describe an object using a specification.
   - Set up a Unit Test, pass a Unit test, move between Feature and Unit Test.
 - Yoga was amazing.
 It was the first time in my life I have ever done a yoga session and I really loved it.
 Will be there on Thursday as well!

+### Day 3 - Wednesday 13th November 2019

+- Paired with Jade and it was so much fun!
+At the end of the session we had a great feedback chat and highlighted the following:
+ - Well respected driver and navigator roles, letting the driver think and find the right solution, with the navigator supervising and googling questions.
+ - Balanced interaction opposed to one sided.
+ - Both of us explained a concept to the other person (the attr_accessor to Jane and the Feature Test objective to me), and we both understood it well.
+ - Relaxed during the entire session since the beginning, making a lot of fun jokes.
+ - Being very motivated and assertive throughout the process with a good team spirit.
+ - Celebrated the failures and successes with always a smile in our faces.
+ - Let the other person try out things without imposing ourselves.
+ - Sometimes anticipating the thought or the pairing partner helping to smooth the process.
+ - Not getting mad at each at the end, regardless the consistent error messages on the screen.
+ - Probably we should have taken more breaks, but we both enjoyed the experience and were happy to continue coding.